What is brand monitoring?

 Start monitoring what matters

 Brand monitoring is not a passive exercise.
-Done well, it is one of the most valuable inputs a comms or marketing team has.
-It’s an early warning system, a competitive intelligence layer, and a direct line to how your brand is perceived in the real world.
+Done well, it gives comms and marketing teams an early warning system, a competitive intelligence layer, and a clearer view of how their brand is perceived.

 Frequently asked questions